martinescardo/HoTT-UF-Agda-Lecture-Notes/index.md

 [UniMath](https://github.com/UniMath/UniMath/blob/master/README.md),
 have been proved without assuming them, with natural mathematical arguments.
-The formulations of theses principles in univalent mathematics differ from their traditional formulations in MLTT, and hence we sometimes refer to them as the *univalent* principle of excluded middle and the *univalent* axiom of choice.
+The formulations of theses principles in univalent mathematics differ from their traditional formulations in `MLTT`, and hence we sometimes refer to them as the *univalent* principle of excluded middle and the *univalent* axiom of choice.